Nonlinear waves in a hot, viscous and nonextensive quark gluon plasma: Results and discussion

-In such scenario, one may be tempted to think that, perhaps, less dissipation is the unique signature of presence of finite $q$(increasing $q$-values).
-However, it may be noted that the less dissipation may be accounted through the smaller values of the transport coefficients.
-So there may be an ambiguity behind the observed smaller dissipation in a system, whether it is non-extensive system with larger $q$ or it is extensive with lower viscosity.
-However this ambiguity can be removed if other distinct effects are present for these two separate situations.
-The role of higher $q$ as the cause of less dissipation can be mimicked by reducing the values of the transport coefficients, but it may possess other distinct effects which will help in removing the ambiguity.
-In the case of nonlinear wave propagation, the nature of the nonlinear wave will be the relevant distinct feature.
-With less dissipation in extensive background (i.e without $q$-background) the nonlinear wave will not preserve the solitonic nature simultaneously due to breaking of the wave(see Fig.\ref{fig6}), whereas the $q$ makes dissipation less with preserving the solitonic nature(see Fig.\ref{fig7}).
+In such a scenario, one may be tempted to think that, perhaps, less dissipation is the unique signature of presence of finite $q$ (increasing $q$-values).
+However, it may be noted that the less dissipation may be accounted through the smaller values of the transport coefficients also.
+So there may be an ambiguity behind the observed smaller dissipation in a system, whether it is a non-extensive system with larger values of $q$ or it is an extensive system with lower viscosity.
+Such ambiguity can be removed through other effects which can distinguish these two separate situations.
+The role of higher values of $q$ as the cause of less dissipation can be mimicked by reducing the values of the transport coefficients, but it may possess other distinct effects which will help in removing the ambiguity.
+In the case of nonlinear wave propagation, the nature of the nonlinear wave will provide the relevant distinct feature.
+With less dissipation in extensive background ({\it{i.e} } without $q$-background) the nonlinear wave will not preserve the solitonic nature due to breaking of the wave (see Fig.~\ref{fig6}), whereas the $q$ makes the dissipation less with preserving the solitonic nature (see Fig.~\ref{fig7}).
 Therefore, the causes for less dissipation with Tsallis background can be distinguished with the propagation of a nonlinear wave.
-This may pave the way for investigation whether the viscosity of the QGP is really low or it has $q$-thermalized local equilibrium with not so low transport coefficients.
-Since $p-p$ collision shows $q$-distributed particle spectra, therefore, one would argue for consideration of $q$-thermalized local equilibrium.
-In that case it is very important to remove the ambiguity about viscosities of QGP measured by fitting the results with models.
-This needs a close attention to look after.
-Another important point is to note that, when the ideal $q$-hydrodynamics is interpreted as equivalent to $d$-hydrodynamics, one should not take $q$ as a cause of dissipation in general sense.
-Because, $q$ does not necessarily represents dissipation, especially when the background is in $q$ equilibrium.
+This may pave the way for investigation to ascertain whether the viscosity of the QGP is really low or it has $q$-thermalized local equilibrium with not so low transport coefficients.
+Since $p+p$ collision admits $q$-distributed particle spectra, therefore, one would argue for consideration of $q$-thermalized local equilibrium.
+In that case it is very important to remove the ambiguity about viscosities of QGP estimated by fitting the experimental results.
+Another important point to be noted is that, when the ideal $q$-hydrodynamics is interpreted as equivalent to $d$-hydrodynamics, one should not take $q$ as a cause of dissipation in general sense.
+This is so because, $q$ does not necessarily represents dissipation, especially when the background is in $q$ equilibrium.